mindgoner/LaravelOrlenPaczka/README.md

 ```

-## Setting up database with destination points and autoupdater
+## Selfhosting DestinationPoints and Autoupdate

-If you'd like to store destination points at your server, feel free to use following code.
+If you'd like to store DestinationPoints at your server to increase performance, feel free to use following code to publish migrations and setup scheduler, that will update DestinationPoint states at specified time.

 ### Migration